What is a Bypass Capacitor?

 This noise which is on the signal is AC ripple.
-Many times when using a DC Power supply connected to an AC power outlet, it will have some of the AC noise transfer to the DC power voltage.
-AC ripple can also appear from other sources, so even batteries can have AC noise imposed on it.
+Many times when using a DC power supply connected to an AC power outlet, it will have some of the AC noise transfer to the DC power voltage.
+AC ripple can also appear from other sources, so even batteries can produce noise.

 To eliminate this AC ripple, we use a bypass capacitor.
 So our transistor circuit above will have a bypass capacitor added to it:

-so all DC is blocked.
-However, capacitors have much less resistance at higher frequencies (AC signals).
-So AC signals go through the capacitor and then to gorund.
+However, capacitors offer much less resistance at higher frequencies (AC signals).
+So AC signals will go through the capacitor and then to gorund.
 Therefore, DC signals will go

-So a capacitor blocks the DC from entering it by the great resistance it offers to the signal but accepts the AC noise that may be on the DC line and shunts or bypasses it to ground.
+So a bypass capacitor blocks the DC from entering it by the great resistance it offers to the signal but accepts the AC noise that may be on the DC line and shunts or bypasses it to ground.